Cho Hyun-ju: Appearances

 Cho Hyun-ju appears in the second season of Squid Game, a trans woman who formerly served as a soldier in the South Korean military as a sergeant until she was discharged for wanting to transition.
 She also lost family support and struggled to find employment.
 She was invited to join a game called Squid Game due to the financial strain, as well as her desire to move to Thailand and receive gender-affirming surgery.
 Her debts would be shown to the rest of the player by a manager, disappointing herself.
 During the first game, she gets confused as to what Seong Gi-hun is saying.
-But when a player named Kang Min-a dies, she along with the other 455 players discover that losing has lethal consequences, proving Gi-hun right.
-At the end, she assists Gi-hun in rescuing a man who had been shot.
+But when a player named Kang Mi-na dies, she along with the other players discover that losing has lethal consequences, proving Gi-hun right.
+At the end, she assists Gi-hun in rescuing a man who had been shot by No-eul, a North Korean defector and soldier in the Squid Games.
 During the interim, the surviving players learn that the total reward is 45,600,000,000 won, and they would receive 100 million won per person who died split between the survivors (91,000,000 won).
 Given the choice to vote to stay or leave, she votes to stay, and the game continues by a slim majority.